-During the year ended December 31, 2014, net cash provided by financing activities totaled \$41.1 million, compared to net cash used in financing activities of \$4.4 million for the same period in 2013.
-The change was driven primarily by an increase in proceeds from issuance of common shares related to our initial public offering and concurrent private placement in November 2014.

-During the year ended December 31, 2013, net cash used for financing activities was \$4.4 million, which consisted of \$2.7 million in deferred financing costs and \$1.7 million for repayment of the note we issued to Isis in connection with our collaboration agreement.
+Net cash provided by financing activities totaled \$41.1 million in 2014, compared to \$4.4 million of cash used in financing activities for 2013.
+Net cash provided by financing activities in 2014 was driven primarily by proceeds from the issuance of common shares related to our IPO and concurrent private placement in November 2014 whereas the net cash used in financing activities in 2013 was driven primarily by deferred financing costs related to the IPO and repayment of a note we issued to a former collaborator.